MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/window-controls-overlay.md

 ---
-title: Display content in the title bar
+title: Display content in the title bar using Window Controls Overlay
-description: Learn how to use the Window Controls Overlay API to make use of the entire window area for your app.
+description: Use the Window Controls Overlay API to make use of the entire window area for your Progressive Web App, including the title bar.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual